strawberryfg/NAPA-NST-HPE/train/README.md

   The weights are shared [here](https://drive.google.com/drive/folders/1S2Iz6N4irphM_pbYcz7YR52MtUbB6pa3?usp=sharing).
 By default, for the NST image transform net *F*, ```124_4```  is used.
 For the integral pose regression net *G*, ```118_15``` is adopted to get 2D.
 The depth regression net *G'* uses ```125_4``` to get depth from 2D-induced bone map.
 The self supervision net *F'* loads from ```126_1```.

-  You can easily change to any one in the model zoos by modifying the first few lines
+  You can easily change to any one in the model zoo by modifying the first few lines

   ```
   integral_model_str = '118_15'